John Roston: About Me

 Studied at McGill part-time, obtaining a B.A. in Film and Communications and an M.A. in Communications.
 Thesis on the portrayal of Japanese Canadians and Americans in films produced during World War II.

-Assumed additional role of Coordinator of the Ultra-Videoconferencing Research Group in CIRMMT.
-See Research Projects at left.
+Became Coordinator of the Ultra-Videoconferencing Research Group in CIRMMT.

 Purchased a house in Steveston's Imperial Landing development in 2003.
 Took early retirement from McGill in 2007 and moved to Steveston.